AO2708/data_eng_project/README.md

 <img src="images/ingestion_weather_airflow_dag.jpg" alt="Airflow Dag of the weather data ingestion" title="Airflow Dag of the weather data ingestion" width="100%" />

-The aim of the pipeline above is to ingest the daily weather data of Boston from January 1st, 2015 to December 31st, 2019 and bring it to the landing zone (a MongoDB database).
+The aim of the pipeline above is to ingest the daily weather data of Boston from January 1st, 2015 to December 31st, 2019 and bring it to the landing zone (a MongoDB collection).
 The data pipeline consists of two sequential tasks :

 1. A PythonOperator (run_weather_script) : Uses the python library `meteostat` to query and retrieve historical weather data for Boston.